cvigueras/null-object-design-pattern-kata/README.md

 # NullObjectDesignPattern
-Implementation of Null Object Design Pattern example with TDD.
+Implementation of Null Object Design Pattern in C# example with TDD.